Kemenylegeny/SkinCancerDetection/README.md

 # Skin Cancer Detection

 This repository contains code for a project focused on differentiating between benign and malignant cases of melanoma based on phone camera pictures.
-It is based on the ISIC 2024 - Skin Cancer Detection with 3D-TBP challenge.
-[Kaggle Competition Link](https://www.kaggle.com/competitions/isic-2024-challenge/).
+It is based on the[ISIC 2024 - Skin Cancer Detection with 3D-TBP challenge](https://www.kaggle.com/competitions/isic-2024-challenge/).

 ## Team
 **DLBoyz**